 #4 Build Leadership Qualities

 There may be intrinsic value in earning a degree in leadership.
 You may be able to build skills that you can apply to all aspects of your life, not just professionally.
-Some of the valuable life-enhancing tools a degree in leadership and management can bestow includes:
+Some of the valuable life-enhancing tools a degree in leadership and management can provide include:

 - Decision making – Leaders may sometimes need to make tough decisions quickly and under pressure.
 Therefore, building this skill through a degree program may be useful both in your career and personal life.